sematic-ai/sematic/docs/github.md

 [regression pipelines](https://www.sematic.dev/blog/continuous-learning-for-safer-and-better-ml-models)
 involving your data and models.

-If you have deployed Sematic EE[^1], you can configure it to integrate with GitHub such that you can validate your commits (for PRs or any other purpose) using Sematic runs.
+If you have deployed Sematic, you can configure it to integrate with GitHub such that you can validate your commits (for PRs or any other purpose) using Sematic runs.

 <img